benami171/System_Programming2_Exe2/README.md

 - `-=`: This operator is used to subtract a graph from the current graph.
 It takes a graph as input and assigns the new value to the current graph.
 If the input graph is not of the same size as the current graph, an exception is thrown.
 Usage example: `g1 -= g2`.

-- `-Graph`:
+- `-Graph`: Unary- ,for each cell in the matrix, in case its not zero, if the value is positive it will turn to negative, and if the value is positive it will turn to be negative. like *(-1) each cell.
+Usage example: `-g`.

 ### Multiplication Operators

 - `*`: This operator is used to multiply two graphs together.
 It takes two graphs as input and returns a new graph.
-The resulting graph's adjacency matrix is the matrix product of the adjacency matrices of the input graphs.
-If the input graphs are not of compatible sizes for matrix multiplication, an exception is thrown.
+If the input graphs are not the same size, an exception is thrown.
+Usage exampl: `g1 = g2 * g3`

-- `*=`: This operator is used to multiply the current graph by another graph.
+- `*= (for graphs)`: This operator is used to multiply the current graph by another graph.
 It takes a graph as input and modifies the current graph.
 The adjacency matrix of the current graph is updated to be the matrix product of its own adjacency matrix and the adjacency matrix of the input graph.
-If the input graph is not of a compatible size for matrix multiplication with the current graph, an exception is thrown.
+If the input graph is not the same size as the current graph, an exception is thrown.
+Usage example: `g1 *= g2`

+- `* (scalar)`: Overloaded the operator of multiplication to support multiplication with scalar both ways. this operator multiply every cell in the adjecency matrix of a given graph by the given scalar (only if the cell is not 0).
+Usage example `g1 = g2 * 2`, `g1 = 2 * g2`

+- `*= (with scalar)`: The same principle as `*=` with graphs in general, multiply each cell in the matrix by the given scalar (if the cell is not zero), and assign the value the the current graph's matrix.

+### Division operator

+- `/=`: Given a scalar, divide each cell in the matrix by it (only if the cell is not 0), the new value assigned to the current graph's matrix.
+Usage example: `g1 /= 2`

+### Printing operator

+- `<<`: this operator will access the matrix of the graph and print
 ## Changes made from exe1

 ### In Graph.cpp , Graph.hpp.